 Fostering good partnerships with policy makers requires an understanding of the pressures which policy makers are often under to find policy 'solutions', and also a willingness to understand and engage with the perspectives and expertise that policy makers bring.
 Policy makers themselves may be less familiar with the contribution that arts and humanities research can make, compared to the commissioning of social science or other scientific research to inform policy.
-Researchers in the arts and humanities need, therefore, to be able to clearly articulate the different contribution that their disciplines can make to informed and reflective policy making.
+Academic researchers in the arts and humanities need, therefore, to be able to clearly articulate the different contribution that their disciplines can make to informed and reflective policy making.

-The Arts and Humanities Research Council (AHRC) supports research and researchers to ensure that the benefits of arts and humanities research are widely shared.
-This function includes promoting dialogue between researchers and policy makers and legislators through skills development.
+UK Research and Innovation - The Arts and Humanities Research Council (UKRI-AHRC) provides funding for academic research and researchers, along with guidance, support and advocacy, to ensure that the benefits of arts and humanities research are widely shared.
+We promote dialogue between academic researchers, policy makers and legislators, and the knowledge and skills that they need to do this effectively.